 Craving a retro-style coffee maker, but with the functionality of a modern machine?
 SMEG is the way to go.
 The Italian company is known for its 1950s vintage-style appliances.
 They’re designed in collaboration with some of the world's top architects, which means they aren’t just all looks—they’re high-quality products that are built to last.

 This midcentury-style drip coffee maker has state-of-the-art features like auto start and aroma control so you brew a pot on your schedule and to your taste.
 Choose from delicate or intense strengths and set the timer to begin the pot, so your favorite brew will be ready when you are.
 It comes with a 10-cup glass carafe but has a one-to-four cup setting for smaller quantities.
 And the hot plate keeps things warm so you’ll never be faced with cold coffee.
-But one of our favorite features is the fun range of retro shades to choose from!

 Best High Tech: Nespresso by Breville Vertuo Next